johnttaylor/colony.core/src/Cpl/Io/File/Littlefs/README.txt

     o The directory traversal depth is limited to OPTION_CPL_IO_FILE_DIRLIST_MAX_DEPTH

     o Directory traversal is (relatively) memory and computational expense!
+In addition there can only be one concurrent directory traversal at a time.

+    o Directory traversals do NOT span volumes

     o Currently not file attributes are supported, e.g. no created, updated timestamps